 If the user has to go all the time back and forth, left, right center, it will create more confusion, and you actually might lose him.
 Therefore, logic and structure are key to allow for a smooth understanding!

-3. Simplicity: Models should be as simple as possible (less is more) with an adequate number of worksheets and calculations.
+3. Simplicity: Excel modelling should be as simple as possible (less is more) with an adequate number of worksheets and calculations.
+Applying a precise and consistent logic is key as well to this.
 Try to focus on the essential aspects and the key value drivers.
 Sometimes too much detail is counterproductive.
 Try to minimize the number of rows so the model will become easier understandable by users.
-This also means in case of a three statement model, add the statements on one worksheet and do not make the model unnecessarily complicated by using a separate worksheet for each statement.
+This also means in case of a three statement model, add the statements in one worksheet and do not make the model unnecessarily complicated by using a separate worksheet for each statement.

 4. Allow for easy model navigation: Setup a clear navigation structure by using adequate labels for all worksheets and sections of your model.
-The objective is that the user can orientate himself and find the relevant sections quickly.
+The objective is that the user can orientate himself and find the relevant sections quickly without having to redo all the Financial Modeling Excel work.

 5. Model consistency: If, e.g., you have several sheets which project the cash flows from year 1 to 10, make sure year 1 always starts in the same column number on all sheets.
 This way it will be easier to check the model and copy/paste formulas from one sheet to another if you need to.